travis-ci/docs-travis-ci-com/user/enterprise/setting-up-travis-ci-enterprise.md

 *Worker hosts* which run the tests/jobs in isolated containers using LXC and Docker.

-Each dedicated host or hypervisor (VMWare, OpenStack using KVM, or EC2) should run **Ubuntu 14.04** or **Ubuntu 16.04**, ideally using Linux 3.16 and have at least **16 gigs of RAM and 8 CPUs**.
+Each dedicated host or hypervisor (VMWare, OpenStack using KVM, or EC2) should run **Ubuntu 16.04**, ideally using Linux 3.16 and have at least **16 gigs of RAM and 8 CPUs**.

 If you're running on EC2, we recommend the **c4.2xlarge** instance type for both **Platform** and **Worker**.
 We also recommend using an image that uses EBS for the root volume, as well as allocating 40 gigs of space to it.
-It is also recommended _not_ to destroy the volume on instance termination.

 For [high availability (HA)](/user/enterprise/high-availability/) configurations, you will also need: